exercism/python/concepts/complex-numbers/about.md

 1. __Semiconductor chips__.
     - These make no sense in classical physics and can only be explained (and designed) by quantum mechanics (QM).
-    - In QM, everything is complex-valued by definition.
+    - In QM, everything is complex-valued by definition. (_its waveforms all the way down_)

 2. __The Fast Fourier Transform algorithm__.
     - FFT is an application of complex numbers, and it is in _everything_ connected to sound transmission, audio processing, photos, and video.